apereo/cas/cas-server-documentation/installation/Configuring-Authentication-Components.md

 Authentication handlers that generally deal with username-password credentials can be configured to transform the user id prior to executing the authentication sequence.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

-## Authentication Metadata
-`AuthenticationMetaDataPopulator` components provide a pluggable strategy for injecting arbitrary metadata into the authentication subsystem for consumption by other subsystems or external components.
-Some notable uses of metadata
-populators:

-* Supports the long term authentication feature
-* SAML protocol support
-* OAuth and OpenID protocol support.

-The default authentication metadata populators should be sufficient for most deployments.
-Where the components are required to support optional CAS features, they will be explicitly identified and configuration will be provided.

 ## Long Term Authentication